se-edu/learningresources/contents/javascript/Javascript-modules.md

 anExampleModule.sumOfVariable(); // 3
 ```

-### EcmaScript2015 / ES6 module
+### EcmaScript2015 / ES6 modules

-At 2015, JavaScript introduced built-in module system in ES6.
+At 2015, JavaScript introduced built-in modules in ES6.
 It uses the syntax `import` and `export`.

 `anExampleModule.js`
 ```Javascript